 While we will provide free health consultation and advice for participants’ healthy well-being, we will also provide referral services to those participants to appropriate hospitals or clinics for further evaluations.
 The services will also include health education for participant to control their weight, establish healthy eating habits, translation services, and assistance with transportation to clinics or hospitals for vital appointments.

 Gambella Medical Team Connection (GmTc) is based nonprofit that has served the Gambella Regional State of Ethiopia in 2008, as a temporary churches mission.
 It provided mobile clinic, books for orphanage, drilled wells, distributed clothes and sports item, and taught orphanage bible school.
-We hope to return annually to continue education and help to establish a clinic or clinics to eventually provide basic health care.
+We hope to return annually to continue education and help to establish a clinic or medical school to eventually provide basic health care.
 Educating these forgotten people about hygiene is one of the best ways to save them from fatal diseases.

 Serving disadvantaged people in the community to improve quality health services and foundation for a living healthy and fruitful life.